Abortion in India

-Abortion has been legal in India under various circumstances with the introduction of the Medical Termination of Pregnancy (MTP) Act, 1971.
+Abortion has been legal in India under various with the introduction of the Medical Termination of Pregnancy (MTP) Act, 1971.
 The Medical Termination of Pregnancy Regulations, 2003 were issued under the Act to enable women to access safe and legal abortion services.

 In 2021, MTP Amendment Act 2021 was passed with certain amendments to the MTP Act 1971, such as women being allowed to seek safe abortion services on grounds of contraceptive failure, an increase in gestation limit to 24 weeks for special categories of women, and opinion of one abortion service provider required up to 20 weeks of gestation.
 Abortion can now be performed until 24 weeks of pregnancy as the MTP Amendment Act 2021 has come into force by notification in Gazette from 24 September 2021.
 The cost of the abortion service is covered fully by the government's public national health insurance funds, Ayushman Bharat and Employees' State Insurance with the package rate for surgical abortion being set at ₹15500 which includes consultation, therapy, hospitalization, medication, ultrasound, and follow-up treatments.
 For medical abortion, the package rate is set at ₹1500 which includes consultation and USG.

-Types of Abortion
+Abortion laws

-When a woman gets a pregnancy terminated voluntarily from a service provider, it is called induced abortion.
-Spontaneous abortion, also known as miscarriage, is the loss of a woman's pregnancy before the 20th week.
-This type of abortion can be physically and emotionally painful.

-Until 2017, there was a dichotomous classification of abortion as safe and unsafe.

-Unsafe abortion was defined by the World Health Organization (WHO) as "a procedure for termination of a pregnancy done by an individual who does not have the necessary training or in an environment not conforming to minimal medical standards."
-However, with abortion technology now becoming safer, this has been replaced by a three-tier classification of safe, less safe, and least safe permitting a more nuanced description of the spectrum of varying situations that constitute unsafe abortion and the increasingly widespread substitution of dangerous, invasive methods with the use of misoprostol outside the formal health system.